cambenesch/cambenesch.github.io/_posts/2024-07-27-cosine-similarity.md

 meta: "Chicago"
 ---

 Cosine similarity is a frequently used scalar metric to evaluate multi-output (i.e. vector) predictions.
-It's often advised that targets (i.e. vector components) should be centered and scaled before computing cosine similarity, but there isn't much material on how precisely this should be done.
+It's often advised that target dimensions (i.e. vector components) should be centered and scaled before computing cosine similarity, but there isn't much material on how precisely this should be done.
 Depending on the targets' distributions and the desired metric properties, traditional standardization may not be sufficient.

-Here I'll briefly define our goal in scaling, then talk about how to achieve that for the case of normally distributed targets.
-Then I'll show an easy approximate scaling method for arbitrary/unknown target distributions.
-These methods give a clean way to compute a target-weighted cosine similarity: in short, scale each target by its desired weight's square root.
+Here I'll justify zero-centering, then briefly define our goal in scaling.
+Then I'll show how to properly scale in 2 cases: unknown target distributions (approximate scaling), and known normal target distributions (exact scaling).
+These methods reveal a clean way to compute dimension-weighted cosine similarity: in short, scale each target dimension by its desired weight's square root.
+Skip to the summary if you just want to see the recommended methods.

 ## Topics
 1. [Cosine similarity](#s1)